cjneely10/MetaSanity/FuncSanity.md

 [VIRSORTER]
 PATH = /home/appuser/virsorter-data
---db = 2</code></pre>
+--db = 2
+--ncpu = 1</code></pre>

 - General Notes
     - Depending on the number of genomes, the completion time for this pipeline can vary from several hours to several days.
     - `BioData` requires a valid `pip` installation as well as a downloaded copy of the github repository.
     - As this script will create multiple tables in a **BioMetaDB** project, neither the flag `--table_name` nor `--alias` should be provided in the relevant section of the config script.
-    - The `virsorter` pipe offers the ability to pass user info to its calling program, `docker`, thus removing the need to run using root.

 ### A note on flags

-In general, program flags/arguments that filter or reduce output are supported, and thus can be provided in the user-passed config file.
-However, flags that change the output of individual programs may cause unsuspected issues, and thus are not recommended.
+In general, program flags/arguments that filter or reduce output are supported, and thus can be provided in the user-passed config file. **However, flags that change the output of individual programs may cause unsuspected issues, and thus are not recommended.**